Chicago’s Historic Bridgeport and Back of the Yards Neighborhoods

 Polo Inn

-Other spots to try include Jackalope Coffee & Tea at 755 W. 32nd St. and Antique Taco at 1000 W. 35th St. for gourmet tacos.
+Just to the south is Antique Taco at 1000 W. 35th St. for gourmet tacos.

 Antique Taco Outdoor Patio

 Others on my list to try include Franco’s Ristorante at 300 W. 31st for Italian classics since 1989.
-Gio’s Cafe and Deli is a casual spot for homemade Italian foods at 2724 S. Lowe, Ricobene’s at 252 W. 26th St. is known for its breaded Italian steak sandwiches and other Italian specialties since 1946 and Shinnicks Pub at 3758 S. Union is a popular neighborhood Irish pub since 1938.
+Gio’s Cafe and Deli is a casual spot for homemade Italian foods at 2724 S. Lowe and Ricobene’s at 252 W. 26th St. is known for its breaded Italian steak sandwiches and other Italian specialties since 1946.
 Another local Irish Pub or tavern is Cork & Kerry at The Park which can be found at 3258 S. Princeton Ave.
-Bernice’s Tavern is a popular dive bar for pub food, games and live music at 3238 S. Halsted.
+Bernice’s Tavern is a popular dive bar for pub food, games and live music from 1965 at 3238 S. Halsted.

 BRIDGEPORT’S HISTORIC ARCHITECTURE